kimm9/blockchain/hello_world_voting/hello_world_voting_lab.md

 }
 ```

-- Since solidity does not let you pass in an array of strings in the contructor, we will use an array of bytes32 to store the list of candidates
+- Since solidity does not let you pass in an array of strings in the constructor, we will use an array of bytes32 to store the list of candidates

 ```
 contract Voting{